denuca/guess-the-word.python/ACCESSIBILITY_COMPLIANCE.md

 ## 🏆 Certification Ready

-The Q-Words game is now ready for:
+The Guess The Word game is now ready for:
 - **Section 508 compliance** (US Federal accessibility)
 - **EN 301 549 compliance** (European accessibility standard)
 - **AODA compliance** (Accessibility for Ontarians with Disabilities Act)